luoqiaoen/matlab_pvcam64/README.md

 # matlab_pvcam64

-64bit PVCam 3.1 MATLAB library using mex
+64bit PVCam 3.1 MATLAB functions library using mex.

-Original 32bit version from matPVCAM source http://www.eng.utoledo.edu/~smolitor/download.htm. deleted pv_icl(not needed for my project), and replaced all 32bit library with 64bit library from Photometrics (Currently PVCAM 3.1). exchange boolean to rs_bool for Visual Studio complier.
+Adapted a lot from the original 32bit version from matPVCAM source, Year 2003 http://www.eng.utoledo.edu/~smolitor/download.htm. deleted pv_icl(not needed for my project), and replaced all 32bit library with 64bit library from Photometrics (Currently PVCAM 3.1). exchange boolean to rs_bool for Visual Studio complier.